prisma/specs/binaries/Readme.md

 Since overriding CLI binary is an environment variable and these providers might [not always allow](https://github.com/prisma/prisma2/issues/157#issuecomment-520501500) compiling a binary.
 There will be no work around such a situation except us making the default downloaded binary for that provider work.
 We want to support all major providers out of the box and this use case should be rare.

-# Use Case: Photon.js Generators
+# Use Case: Photon.js Generator

 ## How to Fetch Binaries